Educational Content

 1. It is preferable to delay the practice of walking so that it is completed before the Maghrib call to prayer.

-2. Choose the right place so that you do not get very tired and dehydrated.
+2. Choose the right place away from sun heat so that you do not get very tired and dehydrated.

 3. Stop walking if you feel dizzy, tired, or have difficulty breathing.